 Last week, I gave you the chance to download 2 FREE giveaways.
 What did you think of them?

-Have you had chance to use the Pomodoro Technique this week in managing your time, it allows you to deep work with regualar breaks.
+Have you had a chance to use the Pomodoro Technique this week in managing your time, it allows you to deep work with regular breaks.

 The Eisenhower Technique gives you full control on choosing what your next action will be.

 If you didn’t have an opportunity to read the post or download the goodies then you can do both here!